victoriabozo/victoriabozo.github.io/index.md

 Courier has accepted the order: <br/>
 ![Courier app](assets/reporte/resized.jpg)

-No push notifications appear: <br/>
-The following screen recording shows several timestamps, in addition to the one indicated in this report (21:58), to test the different boundary values of the push notification function.
+**No push notifications appear 🐞:** The following screen recording shows several timestamps, in addition to the one indicated in this report (21:58), to test the different boundary values of the push notification function.

 **[Watch the Screen Recording](assets/reporte/US1%20no%20hay%20notificación%20push.%20pruebas%20en%20limites.mp4)**